C3realGuy/HideMod/README.md

 -------------

 Drop "hide" folder in your /wedgefolder/plugins and activate it in the adminpanel.
-In the moment you need to add an own hook into wedge because there's no one to handle quoting stuff (and if we dont handle it, its possible to look threw the hide when you quote^^)
+At the moment you need to add an own hook into wedge because there's no one to handle quoting stuff (and if we dont handle it, its possible to look threw the hide when you quote^^)
-Therefore you need to make to small changes in your core files:
+Therefore you need to make two small changes in your core files:

 In /core/app/ManagePlugins.php